waterderived/themoon/src/site/notes/the collaterals.md

 ### a vir scratchpad

-**the collaterals** is the (very much unripe) fruit of an experimental, personal attempt to consolidate the vascular & interventional radiology-adjacent knowledge I come across and present it in a manner that is useful to medical students and other early-stage trainees.
+**the collaterals** is the (very much unripe) fruit of an experimental, personal attempt to consolidate the vascular & interventional radiology-adjacent knowledge I come across and present it in a manner that might be useful to medical students and other early-stage trainees.

 [[the collaterals/c.ir.consolidations\|consolidations]]  |  [[the collaterals/c.ir.ditzels\|ditzels]]  |  [about nicole](https://thecollaterals.neocities.org/about-njk)